 A severe food allergy can cause a life-threatening reaction called anaphylaxis.
 Anaphylaxis affects the whole body, often within minutes of eating the food.Symptoms such as rapid spreading of hives, swelling of the face, tongue and throat, difficulty breathing, wheezing, vomiting and loss of consciousness are common signs of an anaphylactic attack.

 Immediate treatment with injected adrenaline can be lifesaving.
 People at risk of anaphylaxis should always carry an EpiPen® for emergency use.

 These allergens and sulphites (which are added to food as a preservative) are required by law to be declared on food labels.

-Having a food intolerance means you will experience an adverse reaction to certain food components but this does not involve the immune system.
-In fact it is quite different from a food allergy.
+People with a food intolerance will experience an adverse reaction to certain food components that does not involve the immune system.

 Food intolerance symptoms

 - generally feeling under the weather.

 Most common food intolerances

 There are many types of food people can have an intolerance to, the most common include; milk and lactose (the sugar in milk), gluten, wheat, food preservatives and naturally occurring compounds in foods such as caffeine.

 Lactose intolerance is caused by a shortage of the enzyme lactase, which is used to ensure lactose is absorbed properly into the bloodstream from the stomach.